Chart Color Schemes

 An assessment of population growth drivers in Mount Lofty reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of Australia's non-metropolitan areas is expected for Mount Lofty, with an expected increase of 265 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.5% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+By 2041, the Mount Lofty (SA2) is expected to increase by around 6% based on aggregated SA2-level projections, reaching approximately 4213 people.

 Frequently Asked Questions - Population